 With support from Pew Charitable Trusts, PRAISE is being conducted with 800 3rd to 5th grade youth and 26 teachers in three urban schools within West/Southwest Philadelphia from 2016-2019.

 PRAISE is designed to prevent aggressive behavior among 3rd to 5th grade students within the urban school context.
-PRAISE and F2F were developed in partnership with urban African-American girls and their teachers, parents, and community members to be scientifically grounded, developmentally appropriate, and culturally relatable for urban African-American elementary school students.
+PRAISE and F2F were developed in partnership with African-American girls who attend schools in urban environments and their teachers, parents, and community members to be scientifically grounded, developmentally appropriate, and culturally relatable for African-American elementary school students.